 Papaya contains vitamin C and vitamin A that helps to boost the immune system thereby offering protection and resistance against certain infections such as colds and coughs.

 Papaya offers protection against the onset of arthritis due to its constituent of vitamin C and its anti-inflammatory properties.
 Regular intake of papaya is essential for promoting healthy and strong bones thereby minimizing arthritis attacks.

 8. Weight Management

-Due to the high dietary fibre content of papaya, those seeking to shed excess fat and maintain healthy weight should endeavor to include this fruit in their daily diet.
-This is owing to the fact that it aids easy digestion of food, aids bowel movement and makes one feel easily satisfied thereby leading to reduced food intake that could possible add more calories to the body.
+Due to the high dietary fibre content of papaya, those seeking to shed excess fat and maintain a healthy weight should endeavour to include this fruit in their daily diet.
+This is owing to the fact that it aids easy digestion of food, aids bowel movement and makes one feel easily satisfied thereby leading to reduced food intake that could possibly add more calories to the body.

 9. Antimalarial Properties